 It is the policy of Lancaster Beauty School that students may request a leave of absence (LOA).
-The request must be made in writing, prior to the leave of absence along with the reason and signed by the student.
+The request must be made in writing, prior to the leave of absence along with the reason as demonstration of medical, physical or mental hardship affecting the student or family member or loved one of the student, and signed by the student.
 The leave of absence must be approved by the school.